FINDING THE TREASURES OF DARKNESS AND WEALTH OF SECRET PLACES

 For a young person, finding your treasure may require several more years of education.

 (Illustration) There is an ancient legend of three horsemen traveling at midnight.
 As they crossed over a dry riverbed they heard a voice pierce the darkness.
 The voice said: “Dismount your horses and pick up the stones.”
-Without hesitation they jumped to the ground and scrambled for stones.
+Without hesitation, they jumped to the ground and scrambled for stones.
 Moments later the voice said: “Remount your horses and continue your journey.
 Tomorrow you will be both sorry and glad.”
-They did not understand is meaning: “Sorry, but glad”?
-For the remainder of night they anxiously waited for morning.
-When the sun arose, they reached into their pockets to examine their take and discovered what they had picked up was diamonds, rubies, and emeralds.
+They did not understand its meaning: “Sorry, but glad.”
+For the remainder of the night, they anxiously waited for morning.
+When the sun arose, they reached into their pockets to examine their “take,” and discovered they had picked up diamonds, rubies, and emeralds.
 And they immediately remembered the voice: “You will be both sorry and glad.”
 And they were.
 They were sorry they had not taken more, but they were glad they took what they did!

-That story tells us there are treasures all around us.
-And although it’s fictional, we need to ask God to make us sensitive to His Holy Spirit, because He may be trying to show us something that would otherwise be unseen, so we can claim what would otherwise be unclaimed.
+That story tells us there are treasures all around us!
+Although it’s fictional, we need to ask God to make us sensitive to His Holy Spirit, because He may be trying to show us something that would otherwise be unseen so we can claim what would otherwise be unclaimed.

-(Transition) You see, We must also be willing to search for Gods treasures by entering the dark and secret place where God dwells.
+(Transition) You see, We must also be willing to search for Gods treasures by entering the dark and secret places where He dwells.
 Let me explain this concept:

 Search for God in His Dark and Secret Place